Make May Purple /Action On Stroke Month – May. 1, 2027

 Make May Purple /Action On Stroke Month FAQs

-What is the main cause of stroke?
+What are the common warning signs of a stroke?

 How to Observe Make May Purple /Action On Stroke Month